 Within the reservoir site, approximately 936 hectares are classified as riparian area, of which 665 hectares is forested.
-In order to ensure that clearing of the reservoir activity zone manages for the preservation of a riparian zone during the construction period, a 15 metre buffer from the ordinary high water mark of all defined watercourses will be established to preserve non-merchantable vegetation in these riparian zones.
+In order to ensure that clearing of the reservoir activity zone manages riparian zones in accordance with CEMP requirements, a 15 metre buffer from the OHWM of all defined watercourses will be established to preserve non-merchantable vegetation in these riparian zones.
 This 15-metre distance is consistent with the definition used for slopes less than 50 percent in the Approved Work Practices for Managing Riparian Vegetation October 2003, developed by BC Hydro, Fisheries and Oceans Canada and the British Columbia Ministry of Water, Lands and Air Protection for prescribing riparian maintenance on transmission line corridors.
 Merchantable timber that exists within riparian zones is typically taller than 15 metres in height.
-These stems will be either hand-felled with the tree top falling outside of the riparian area (to be pulled out by the top using skidder cables, or feller-bunchers will reach into the zone with a cutting arm that will cut and extract the timber without damaging the soils within the riparian zone.
+These stems will be either hand-felled with the tree top falling outside of the riparian area (to be pulled out by the top using skidder cables), or fallen with feller-bunchers in accordance with a site specific prescription endorsed by a QEP.

-Table 17 Reservoir Riparia an Areas ---------------------------- ----------
+Table 17 Reservoir Riparian Areas ---------- ----------- ----------------